NCEAS/metacat/helm/admin/MetacatQuickRef.md

 - [ ] If legacy DB version was < 3.0.0, Disable `livenessProbe` & `readinessProbe` until Database
       Upgrade is finished.

+> [!NOTE]
-  > NOTE: Upgrade only writes OLD datasets -- ones not starting `autogen` -- from DB to disk.
+> Upgrade only writes OLD datasets -- ones not starting `autogen` -- from DB to disk.
-  These should all be finished after the first upgrade - so provided subsequent `/var/metacat/` rsyncs are only additive (don't `--delete` destination files not on source), then subsequent DB upgrades after incremental rsyncs will be very fast.
-[Tips, below](#see-how-many-old-datasets-exist-in-db-before-the-upgrade) show how to check the number of "old" datasets exist in DB, before the upgrade
+> These should all be finished after the first upgrade - so provided subsequent `/var/metacat/`
+> rsyncs are only additive (don't `--delete` destination files not on source), then subsequent DB
+> upgrades after incremental rsyncs will be very fast.
+[Tips,
+> below](#see-how-many-old-datasets-exist-in-db-before-the-upgrade) show how to check the number
+> of "old" datasets exist in DB, before the upgrade

 - [ ] set `storage.hashstore.disableConversion: true`, so the hashstore converter won't run yet
 - [ ] `helm install`, debug any startup and configuration issues, and allow database upgrade to